ovh/docs/pages/platform/kubernetes-k8s/installing-trivy/guide.en-asia.md

 Severities: C=CRITICAL H=HIGH M=MEDIUM L=LOW U=UNKNOWN
 </code></pre>

-As you can see, in our `default` namespace, our OVHcloud Managed Kubernetes cluster (and with an hello world application deployed) has severals vulnerabilities and misconfigurations.
+As you can see, in our `default` namespace, our OVHcloud Managed Kubernetes cluster (and with an "hello world" application deployed) has several vulnerabilities and misconfigurations.

-We will take a look more deeply at theses vulnerabilities and miconfiguration.
+We will take a closer look at theses vulnerabilities and misconfigurations.
 For that, you will ask Trivy to generate a full report, still in the `default` namespace.

 To generate this full report, simply execute the CLI: